devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 *Code Snippets XXX: Wisgen Storage BLoC [\[11\]](https://github.com/Fasust/wisgen)*

 It recievce a *StorageEvent.load* once on start-up and loads the old favorite list from its *Storage* and adds it to the *Favortie BLoC*.
-It also listens to the *Favorite BLoC* and updates it’s persistant copy every time the *Favorite Bloc* emits a new favorite list. *Storage* is also a plattform agnostic interface.
-It looks like this:
+It also listens to the *Favorite BLoC* and updates it’s persistant copy every time the *Favorite Bloc* emits a new favorite list. *Storage* is also a plattform agnostic interface and it looks like this:

 ``` dart
 ///Interface for a Generic List Provider